infinex-io/XIPs/content/xips/XIP-4 Update to Proposals.md

 ## Rationale

-Infinex's initially forked the XIPs from [Synthetix's SIP template](https://sips.synthetix.io/sips/sip-1/).
+Infinex initially forked the XIPs from [Synthetix's SIP template](https://sips.synthetix.io/sips/sip-1/).
 However, after further developments, various issues have arisen.
 These are:

 1. The need to fomalise the process to establish new Infinex Proposal types.
 The existing XIP template lacks clarity on how to establish a new Infinex Proposal template.
 1. The XIP template, forces authors to repeat content in several places.